How to Choose Safe and Healthy Pet Food

 1. Read the Labels

-Be on the lookout for any ingredients that might be harmful or unhealthy for your pet, such as artificial preservatives or high levels of salt or sugar.
-The primary goal in selecting pet food is to ensure it’s “wholesome dog food” that supports your canine companion’s overall health and well-being.
+Be on the lookout for any ingredients that might be harmful or unhealthy for your pet, such as artificial preservatives or high salt or sugar levels.

 2. Understand the Ingredients